asiloisad/pulsar-scroll-map/README.md

 # scroll-map

 Show markers on the scroll bar of text-editor.
-The build-in layer are designed to create markers of cursors position, find-and-replace results, navigation-panel headers and linter items.
 The style of the markers is adjusted for one-light and one-dark themes.
 Markers work like hyperlinks.
-If layer markers threshold is exceed, then layer markers are turn off.
+If layer markers threshold is exceeded, then layer markers are turned off.

+**Built-in layers** (for Pulsar core packages):
+- Cursor positions
+- find-and-replace results

+The recommended method for packages to add scroll-map layers is via the service API (see API Documentation below).

 ![context-menu](https://github.com/asiloisad/pulsar-scroll-map/blob/master/assets/demo.png?raw=true)